agnium-academy/modular-ucunurul/README.md

 ## Mini Project Roadmap

-Understand how to analysis and implement widgets.
+Understand how to analyze and implement widgets.

 *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *